iterative/dvc.org/content/docs/user-guide/setup-google-drive-remote.md

 Follow this guide to setup Google Drive as your <abbr>DVC project</abbr>'s [remote storage](/doc/command-reference/remote).

-## Configure a Google Cloud project (Highly recommended optional step)
+## Configure a Google Cloud project (highly recommended)

-We highly recommend to follow this guide and complete setup of your own Google Cloud project and [OAuth](https://developers.google.com/identity/protocols/OAuth2) credentials.
+Optionally, follow this guide to setup your own Google Cloud project and [OAuth](https://developers.google.com/identity/protocols/OAuth2) credentials.
+Doing so avoids sharing the default DVC project for this.
+A dedicated project gives you full control over Google API usage and rate limits, and ensures optimal performance to access your GDrive remote.

 DVC uses the [Google Drive API](https://developers.google.com/drive) to connect to your Google Drive.
 This requires a Google Cloud _project_ that allows Drive